Thermodynamical Stability of Hagedorn and Radiation Regimes in Closed String Gas Cosmology: Introduction

 \section{Introduction}

 String gas cosmology [1] is one of the best model of the early universe, which is called Brandenberger - Vafa (BV) scenario.
 This model claimed that the early universe was small and compact and surrounded by hot and high dense string gas.
-Because of vanishing winding modes of strings, ($\omega\sim\frac{1}{R}$), three space dimensions become large ($\omega\rightarrow0 \Rightarrow R\rightarrow\infty$), in that case we have see several paper [2-13].
+Because of vanishing winding modes of strings, (A closed string can wrap around the extra dimension, such a state is called a winding mode and is appropriate with inverse of extra dimension, ie. $\omega\sim1/R$), three dimensions of space become large ($\omega\rightarrow0 \Rightarrow R\rightarrow\infty$).
+For more studying one may see several papers [2-13].
 One of the important problem in this model is consideration of thermal equilibrium in the early universe.
 In that case the early time cosmic evolution in string gas cosmology considered by means of open strings attached to $D$-branes [14].
 In that paper, statistical properties of open strings in $D$-brane background reviewed and string fields determined by using dilaton - gravity equations in the Hagedorn regime.
 Authors in Ref.
-[14] concluded that there is thermal equilibrium in presence of open strings attached to $D$-branes.
+[14] concluded that initial conditions can be fine tuned to have thermal equilibrium in the beginning, but, in a short time, string gas falls out of thermal equilibrium.
 Through the similar method of Ref.
 [14] dominated by closed strings, we study thermal equilibrium in string gas cosmology.
-In this way we perform different calculation with [15] for interaction rate.\\ In the Ref.
-[16] aspects of string gas cosmology at finite temperature described for two cases: Hagedorn regime in a very small homogeneous and isotropic universe, and a radiation regime with two independent scale factors corresponding to large and small dimensions.
-In the radiation regime the lightest Kaluza Klein and winding mode contributions considered.
-It is known that in both Hagedorn and radiation regimes the matter is manifestly $T$-duality invariant.
+In this way we perform different calculation with the Ref.
+[15] about the interaction rate.\\ In the Ref.
+[16] some aspects of string gas cosmology at finite temperature described for two cases, (I) Hagedorn regime in a very small homogeneous and isotropic universe, (II) a radiation regime with two independent scale factors corresponding to large and small dimensions.
+In the radiation regime the lightest Kaluza - Klein and winding mode contributions considered.
+It is known that in both Hagedorn and radiation regimes some matters have manifestly $T$-duality invariant.
 Importance of the radiation regime explained well in the Ref.
 [16], therefore we are interest to consider this regime to study of thermal equilibrium in the early universe.\\ As we told, Open strings and Hagedorn regime in string gas cosmology studied [14].
-Here, we follow same way and consider thermodynamics of string gas in the early universe which is dominated by closed strings.
+Here, we follow same way and consider thermodynamics of string gas in the early universe which is dominated by the closed strings.
 We study thermal equilibrium condition for the early time of the universe in Hagedorn and radiation regime.
 We take equations of motion from Ref.
 [16] and solve them in the way of Ref.
 [14] and explain requirements of thermal equilibrium.\\ This paper organized as the following.
-In the section 2 we review thermodynamics of closed strings and write the relevant entropy for small and large radius.
-Then in the section 3 we consider dilaton - gravity in the Hagedorn regime with a single scale factor, and study thermal equilibrium by calculating Hubble parameter and interaction rate.
-In the section 4 we repeat analysis of section 3 in the almost-radiation regime, with two scale factors.
-Finally in the section 5 we give conclusion and discussion about the thermal equilibrium in the early universe.
+In the section 2 we review thermodynamics of closed strings and write the relevant entropy for the small and large radius.
+Then in the section 3 we consider dilaton - gravity in the Hagedorn regime with a single scale factor, and study thermal equilibrium by calculating Hubble parameter and the interaction rate.
+In the section 4 we repeat analysis of the section 3 in the almost-radiation regime and with two scale factors.
+Finally in the section 5 we give conclusion and discussion of the thermal equilibrium in the early universe.